 Automation tools step in when you can’t respond in real-time.
-Brands depend on automated social media management tools to respond to tweets, trends, tags, DMs, and mentions when they happen.
+Brands depend on automated social media posting tools to respond to tweets, trends, tags, DMs, and mentions when they happen.
 That way, your brand never misses a moment of the action.

 Remember to use automation wisely.
 Don’t let your authenticity get lost in the shuffle.
 Make sure automated messages sound human and personable.

 Trends come and go in a flash.
 Social media helps you grow brand awareness by capitalizing on momentary trends.

 Consider hiring a social media manager who can spot and respond to trending hashtags.
 You don’t want to miss an opportunity to promote your brand.
 Tweeting a viral response can generate national attention for your brand.

 An excellent example is Wendy’s social media strategy.
 Who can forget when Wendy’s successfully roasted IHOP on Twitter for changing their name to IHOB?

 Big risks yield big rewards.
 Don’t be afraid to inject a little humor into your social media content.
 Of course, you don’t want to go too far and get canceled.

 9. Social Media Support Teams

 Customers frequently sound off on social media about their experiences.
 Nearly every day, you can expect to find an upset airport passenger tweeting at an airline.
 That’s why you must treat your social media as a customer support tool.